rayonprotocol/rayonprotocol-kycsystem/README.md

-# RayonProtocol KYC Systyem Prototype
+# RayonProtocol KYC System

-This is a prototype of RayonProtocol's KYC System
+This is RayonProtocol's KYC System

 ## About